-In accordance with the Accounting Standards consolidated financial statements of theCompany and its Subsidiaries form part of the Report and Accounts.
-These consolidatedstatements have been prepared on the basis of audited results received from the SubsidiaryCompanies as approved by their respective Boards.
+In accordance with the Accounting standards consolidated financial statements of theCompany and its Subsidiaries form part of the Report and Accounts.
+These consolidatedstatements have been prepared on the basis of Audited Results received from the SubsidiaryCompanies as approved by their respective Boards.

 SUBSIDIARIES AND ASSOCIATE: JOCIL LIMITED:

-For the Financial Year ending 31.3.2015 your subsidiary Company JOCIL Ltd. posted aprofit of Rs.
-1967.91 lakhs (before taxation) against Rs.
-1630.46 lakhs (before taxation)last year.
-The Board of this Subsidiary recommended a Dividend of Rs.3/- perShare to Shareholders for the Financial Year 2020-2021.
+For the Financial Year ending 31.3.2021 your subsidiary Company JOCIL Ltd. posted aprofit of Rs.1542.87 lakhs (before taxation) against Rs.
+1764.82 lakhs (before taxation)last year.
+The Board of Directors of this Company has recommended a Dividend of Rs.3/- perShare to Shareholders for the Financial Year 2020-2021.